vs alternatives¶

 Watch model and propagation latency¶

-All three are watch-driven; steady-state propagation is sub-second in all three. projection registers metadata-only watches per source GVK lazily (no cost until you create a Projection for a Kind) and uses a field indexer to map source events to Projections in O(1).
-Measured end-to-end source-edit-to-destination-update on Kind sits at ~16 ms p50 / ~25 ms p99 for single-destination Projections and ~36–76 ms (first-to-last destination) p50 for selector fan-out at 100 namespaces — see Scale for the full numbers, methodology, and caveats.
+All three are watch-driven; steady-state propagation is sub-second in all three. projection registers metadata-only watches per source GVK lazily (no cost until you create a mirror for a Kind) and uses a field indexer to map source events to mirroring CRs in O(1).
+It also registers label-filtered destination-side watches (ensureDestWatch) so a manual kubectl delete of a destination triggers an immediate reconcile rather than waiting for a periodic requeue.
+Measured end-to-end source-edit-to-destination-update on Kind sits at ~16 ms p50 / ~25 ms p99 for single-destination namespaced Projections and ~36–76 ms (first-to-last destination) p50 for ClusterProjection selector fan-out at 100 namespaces — see Scale for the full numbers, methodology, and caveats.

 Operational surface¶